-The Iowa DOT should begin funding all bicycle and pedestrian accommodations that are built as incidental parts of road projects from the same funding source as the rest of the road project.
-This should apply for all new projects and all projects entering the Concept Development phase at the time this plan is adopted.
-In addition, opportunities for bicycle and pedestrian improvements should be considered and (if accommodations are warranted and feasible) funded from the same source when the Iowa DOT grant program funds (including RISE, ICAAP, and TSIP) are used to construct or reconstruct streets and roads.
+The lowa DOT should begin funding all bicycle and pedestrian accommodations that are built as incidental parts of road projects from the same funding source as the rest of the road project.
+This should apply for all new projects and all projects entering the Concept Development phase at the time this Plan is adopted.
+In addition, opportunities for bicycle and pedestrian improvements should be considered and (if accommodations are warranted and feasible) funded from the same source when the Iowa DOT grant program funds (including RISE, Iowa Clean Air Attainment Program (ICAAP), and TSIP) are used to construct or reconstruct streets and roads.

-Project prioritization
+Project Prioritization